huawei-noah/streamDM/website/docs/Programming.md

 The input/output data structure which is sent via `DStream`s is the `Example`.
 This data structure  wraps input and output instances, along with a number representing its weight.
-At the very basic level, the class is specified as:
+The class signature is specified as:

 {% highlight scala %}
 class Example(inInstance: Instance, outInstance: Instance = new NullInstance,